stamp-association/stamp/packages/stampjs/README.md

 # STAMPS JS

-> Browser only library
+> Note: This library is intended for browser use only.

-STAMPS JS is the SDK for the STAMP Protocol
+STAMPS JS is the Software Development Kit (SDK) for the STAMP Protocol.
+Developers can use this SDK to integrate the STAMP Protocol into their applications.

-The STAMP JS SDK is how developers can integrate the STAMPs protocol in their applications.
+## Installation

-## Install
+Install STAMPS JS using npm:

 ```sh
 npm install @permaweb/stampjs